 What can you do to reduce menopausal symptoms?
-How long will the transition take?

-What can you do to reduce menopausal symptoms?

 I. Adrenals.
 Provide healthy adrenal glands (read here how to restore adrenal glands).
-Get plenty of rest, walk, get enough sleep and appropriate nutritional supplements such as Vitamin C with bioflavonoids, vitamin B5 or licorice root.
+Take enough rest, walk, get enough sleep and proper nutritional supplements such as Vitamin C with bioflavonoids, vitamin B5 or licorice.

 II.
 Fluctuating sugar levels.
-One of the main causes of menopause problems is an excessively fluctuating sugar level.
-An increased glucose level after having consumed a lot of sugars causes an insulin spike that makes all glucose disappear from the blood very quickly.
-The result is then a reduced glucose level or called hypoglycemia.
+One of the main causes of menopausal problems is an excessively fluctuating sugar level.
+An elevated glucose level after having consumed a lot of sugars causes an insulin peak that causes all glucose to disappear from the blood very quickly.
+The result is a lowered glucose level or hypoglycemia.
 After a few hours without eating, do you experience aggressive feelings, feeling cranky, tired or sleepy?
-Then you have a reduced glucose level.
+Then you have a lowered glucose level.